-Key Messages: Module #5

-- Both Leadership Councils and Provider Boards have important Governance roles; these roles will evolve over time - Provider boards need to balance their fiduciary responsibilities to both their own organization and the OHT - Although organizational governance in Ontario is not designed to support system integration, Boards will need to engage in generative dialogue to develop relationships and enable shared vision and goals for population health - Board & Senior Leaders should: - negotiate parameters for delegation of decision-making authority & facilitate consistency among OHT partners - identify system and organizational metrics that link to OHT priorities for Board oversight - discuss governance structures over time that will support the evolution of service integration
+Key Messages: Module #5 Both Leadership Councils and Provider Boards have important Governance roles; these roles will evolve over time Provider boards need to balance their fiduciary responsibilities to both their own organization and the OHT In the development of OHT Corporations, Boards will need to engage in generative dialogue to develop relationships and enable shared vision and goals for population health Board &amp; Senior Leaders should: negotiate parameters for delegation of decision-making authority &amp; facilitate consistency among OHT partners identify system and organizational metrics that link to OHT priorities for Board oversight discuss governance strategies for evolving to incorporation Reflective Questions Are leaders and boards comfortable with the complexity and ambiguity of OHT governance and its likely evolution over time?
+What benefits and challenges does greater integration bring to each partner organization?
+What strategies can we pursue now and, in the future, to facilitate appropriate engagement of partner boards in OHT governance?
+What path to incorporation will best fit our future collaborative work?